 A common misconception about chickens is that they attract rodents, but the truth is that rodents are attracted to food and water, not chickens.
-Rodents are a nuisance and a hazard for for backyard chickens and controlling them requires a multi-faceted plan of attack, so let’s roll one out!
+Rodents are a nuisance and a health hazard to backyard chickens and controlling them requires a multi-faceted plan of attack, so let’s roll one out!
 Read on for 15+ tips for rodent control in the chicken yard and coops!

 PROBLEMS RODENTS CAUSE